-All technologies create waste - even wind and solar require the disposal of long lived toxic waste such as cadmium (which never breaks down).
+All technologies create waste - even wind and solar require the disposal of long lived toxic waste (e.g. cadmium).
 For nuclear power the long lived waste issue has been solved.
 In reality, nuclear waste is much better thought of as 'once-used-nuclear-fuel', of which only about 1% to 10% of the energy has been used.
 The brilliant thing about Generation IV nuclear power plants is that they use this 'waste' as fuel, consuming over 99% of the remaining energy.
 In fact.
-Generation IV nuclear power plants are the ONLY way we can get rid of existing long-lived nuclear waste- by burning it as fuel.
+Generation IV nuclear power plants are the ONLY way we can get rid